pshchelo/stackdev/templates/asglb/README.rst

 Current version will not work from OpenStack Dashboard (Horizon) as Horizon can not parse environment declarations as local files.
-Upload all files to web and modify ``env_asglb.yaml`` to point to appropriate HTTP links instead (e.g. use raw links from this repo on GitHub).
+Upload all files to web and modify ``env_asglb.yaml``  and ``netcat-webapp.yaml`` to point to appropriate HTTP links instead (e.g. use raw links from this repo on GitHub).

+**Note** this will not work as-is on Heat ≤ Juno version.
+Reason - absence of special handling of ``OS::stack_id`` pseudo-parameter as attribute.
+But with some editing/replacing resources in template it is possible to make it work on Heat ≤ Juno.

 Create the stack
 ================